Permitted Development Rights In The UK

 Class O – Offices to Residential

 Development within previously recognised professional areas or places of work to residential use has become more common due to changes allowing for the change of use to residential units or dwellings.
 Offices are by far the most popular permitted development opportunity in the GPDO (General Permitted Development Order).
-Whilst this requires a prior approval application it has been carried out many times within England.
+Whilst this requires a prior approval application, it has been carried out many times in England.

 It is possible under the Permitted Development of Class O to support this change of use.
 Class O is for Offices (Use Class B1a) permitted to change of use to provide residential units or dwellings (use Class C3).
 This is subject to limitations and conditions, including the need to apply for prior approval based on the following;